JulianFrattini/toolbox/README.md

 The following tools are currently available:

-* [bibfile-overlap](./src/bibfile-overlap.ipynb) : a tool detecting overlapping identifiers and titles of references in a bibliography file (`.bib`) as typically used in scientific publications written in LaTeX.
+* [bibfile-overlap](./src/bibfile-overlap.ipynb): a tool detecting overlapping identifiers and titles of references in a bibliography file (`.bib`) as typically used in scientific publications written in LaTeX.
-* [search-string-construction](./src/search-string-construction.ipynb) : a tool generating a search string from a list of concepts, a matrix of synonyms, and a list of relevant search fields.
+* [search-string-construction](./src/search-string-construction.ipynb): a tool generating a search string from a list of concepts, a matrix of synonyms, and a list of relevant search fields.
 The search string can be used in academic databases for a systematic search.
-* [dockerization](./src/dockerization/) : a exeplary repository demonstrating a simple use of Docker and docker-compose to start a RESTful API realized with `fastAPI`.
+* [dockerization](./src/dockerization/): an exemplary repository demonstrating a simple use of Docker and docker-compose to start a RESTful API realized with `fastAPI`.
 More importantly, it demonstates how the file-structure should look like in case the main file ([service.py](./src/dockerization/service.py)) references helper files in subordinate folders ([helper.py](./src/dockerization/src/util/helper.py)).
+* [thunderpython](./src/thunderpython.ipynb): a simple routine to start the Thunderbird email client and prepare a mail to a target.
+This can be used for mail series.

 ## Documentation